darkruby501/PersonalityDNA/README.md

 # PersonalityDNA
 ### Cluster Analysis Personality Type System
-All rights to this project and all content belong to Spark Wave, LLC.
+All rights to this project belong to Spark Wave, LLC.

 This repository is the home of a project undertaken at the behest of and with aid of [ClearerThinking.org](http://www.clearerthinking.org/).
 Our goal is to develop a new personality type system which has both the consistency, validity, predictive power of the Big 5 (5-factor Model) and popular appeal of personality type systems such Myers-Briggs and Enneagram.